aragon/aragon-cli/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: 💥 Proposal
-about: Propose a non-trivial change to Docusaurus
+about: Propose a non-trivial change to aragonCLI
 ---

 ## 💥 Proposal